 Some people imagine surfing to be this calm, relaxing session sitting on your board in the sun as the perfect wave rolls straight to you – says Laura M., 48, from London, who has been practising surf since she was 42 -.
 In reality, it’s more often like paddle, get smashed, duck dive, turtle roll and then do it all again.

 The good thing about surfing?
-It will help you increase your flexibility, core and legs strength, as well as improve your coordination and concentration.
+It will help you increase your flexibility, core and leg strength, as well as improve your coordination and concentration.
 You’ll be physically active (the cardiovascular system will thank you) and your mind will also get a workout as you try to navigate the waves that seem determined to knock you over.
-A sense of belonging, empowerment and freedom seem to be the things that prompt ladies over40 to look into learning to surf, as well as the idea of pushing themselves beyond their limits.
+A sense of belonging, empowerment and freedom seem to be the things that prompt ladies over 40 to look into learning to surf, as well as the idea of pushing themselves beyond their limits.

 Learning to surf at age 45, I gained more than I expected – says Maria S., from Windsor-.
 Beyond the physical joy of surfing, it has taught me how to challenge myself, push my limits and not be afraid to fail.